Toward waste consciousness and circular systems

 Shipping materials are also reusable!
 Why buy another box?

-Recyclable materials I send out are glass, cardboard, and kraft tape.
-With glass and cardboard, always reuse before recycling.
+Technically, the recyclable materials I send out are glass and cardboard; and with glass and cardboard, always reuse before recycling.
+It takes a lot of money and energy to scrub and sort recyclables.

 Above: a stack of shipping materials